getodk/docs/odkx-src/app-designer-prereqs.rst

 Among many other things, this will install the Android Debug Bridge software on your computer.
 This tool enables the scripted pushing of files and APKs down to your Android device.
 See `adb (Android Debug Bridge) <https://developer.android.com/studio/command-line/adb.html>`_ for a listing of its capabilities.

-Next, on Windows open a :program:`PowerShell` or :program:`cmd` window (open the Start menu, type :program:`PowerShell` or :program:`cmd` in the search box, select and open it), and on Mac/Unix open a :program:`terminal` window.
+Next, on Windows open a :program:`PowerShell` or :program:`cmd` window and on Mac/Unix open a :program:`terminal` window.
 Type:

 .. code-block:: console